okpom/project-horse/ProjectDocument.md

 page and took minutes for each meeting.

 <img src="DocImages/minutes.jpeg" width="400"/>

+GitHub Logistics - I created the development process for the team to use when making submission to the team repo.
+I enforced pull requests and code reviews to prevent accidental breaking of the codebase while also promoting good practices.

 Other Producer Stuff - Tried to help be a force multiplier for the team.
 Helped act as a middleman between team members.
 Coordinated responsibilities and task.
 Keep everyone on the same page.
 Helped support any other team members who need